 For those entering into a marriage with significant pre-existing assets, such as business or farming assets, or those who are due to inherit in the future and want assets to pass down the generations, a pre-nuptial agreement can provide protection.
 Parties entering into a second marriage may also find a pre-nuptial agreement helpful in ringfencing assets they would want to pass to the children of their first marriages if they were to divorce.

 The court process is rigorous in its requirements for parties to disclose assets and answer questions the other party (or the court) has about the information given.

 The court takes any attempt to hide assets during divorce very seriously.
 To protect the interests of both partners, the court has various powers – including the power to stop the sale or transfer of matrimonial assets during the divorce process and issue penalties for hiding assets.

 If either you or your ex-partner has significant wealth, your divorce process may be more complex and require lawyers with specialist expertise.
-These complexities may concern the number of properties owned (both at home and abroad or whether it involves farmland), financial investments, pensions, international assets, trusts and business assets, or issues involving a partner who stays at home with a child or children and thus requires maintenance.
+These complexities may concern the number of properties owned (both at home and abroad or whether it involves farmland), financial investments, pensions, international assets,tax.

 Sally Powell, Family and Divorce Partner at Tees, comments “We are often able to help divorcing couples divide their assets quickly and amicably, helping them make their financial agreement legally binding with a Consent Order.
 However, there are occasions where the couple’s situation is more complex, and our Family Law solicitors will be called upon to use their expertise to ensure that assets are split fairly, taking all relevant factors into consideration.”